 This is my first time trying to make Scotch Pies and I’m super excited to tackle this for my Scottish husband on his birthday 🎂.
 A Scotch Pie or Mutton Pie is a small, pastry meat pie filled with mutton (i.e. lamb) or other meat.
 The pies are often served at Football games and at the local chippy and can be held by hand.
-For the birthday, we plan to include beans (i.e. Heinz Baked Beans) and chips (i.e. French Fries), which is rather traditional.
+For the birthday meal, we plan to include beans (i.e. Heinz Baked Beans) and chips (i.e. French Fries), which is rather traditional accompaniments to the Scotch Pie.

 The pastry is the beauty of the pie, crispy, delicious and surrounding the meat completely.
 This is created with a warm dough which rather intrigued me.
 The traditional recipe calls for lard (i.e. rendered pig fat) and I was actually able to find it at the grocery store, who knew 😉.
 I warmed the lard with water and salt and added the warm liquid to flour.